Riskirizki/learnify-study/README.md

-# Learnify
+# Learnify Study

-Learnify is a simple application that helps you organize your learning tasks.
+Learnify Study is a simple application that helps you organize your learning tasks.
 With Learnify, you can create a list of tasks that need to be completed and track your progress in completing those tasks.

 ## Key Features